AlexSim93/pull-request-analytics-action/README.md

 Contributions to **pull-request-analytics-action** are always welcome, no matter how large or small.
 Here are some ways you can help:

+- **Star the Project**: If you find pull-request-analytics-action useful, consider giving it a star on GitHub.
+This helps increase its visibility and shows support for our work.
 - **Contribute to the Code**: Follow our contribution guidelines to make code contributions.
 Every pull request helps!
 - **Report Bugs**: Encountered an issue?
 Please let us know by opening an issue on GitHub.
 This is crucial for continuous improvement.
 - **Share Ideas**: Have ideas on how to improve **pull-request-analytics-action**?
 Open an issue and tell us about your suggestions.